ljnelson/helidon-mp-jpa/README.md

 # Helidon MicroProfile with JPA

 Here's how to do this yourself.
+This is using Maven 3.5.0 or later.
+I presume that you're not a Maven or Java novice.

 First, let's look at the `pom.xml`.